Malia Bouattia: Allegations of antisemitism

 During her campaign attention was drawn to past comments she had made, that were criticised as antisemitic.
 In a co-written 2011 University of Birmingham Friends of Palestine blog post, she described the university as "something of a Zionist outpost in British Higher Education" which has "the largest JSoc [Jewish student society] in the country whose leadership is dominated by Zionist activists".
 For this she has been condemned by over 300 Jewish student leaders, the Union of Jewish Students and Oxford University Student Union.

 In her response to this criticism in April 2016, Bouattia rejected the accusation that she had a problem with Jewish societies on-campus.
 Daniel Clements, then president of Birmingham J-Soc, found her comments "completely unsatisfactory".

-Bouattia defended her comments claiming that they had been misrepresented and "that for me to take issue with Zionist politics is not me taking issue with being Jewish."
-An October 2016 report by the House of Commons Home Affairs Select Committee, described her comments as "outright racism" and said that she was not taking issues of anti-Semitism on university campuses seriously enough.
-However, a letter published in The Independent with signatories including Professor Norman Finkelstein and Professor Moshé Machover, defended Bouattia's record of fighting racism and anti-semitism.
+Bouattia said her comments had been misrepresented and "that for me to take issue with Zionist politics is not me taking issue with being Jewish."
+An October 2016 report by the House of Commons Home Affairs Select Committee, described her comments as "outright racism" and said that she was not taking issues of antisemitism on university campuses seriously enough.
+A letter published in The Independent with signatories including Professor Norman Finkelstein and Professor Moshé Machover, supported Bouattia's record of fighting racism and antisemitism.

-Critics of Bouattia also highlighted a video of her speaking at a conference on "Gaza and the Palestinian Revolution" in 2014, in which she said: "With mainstream Zionist-led media outlets ... resistance is presented as an act of terrorism."
+In an opinion piece for The Jewish Chronicle, Maajid Nawaz quoted from a speech by Bouattia at a conference on "Gaza and the Palestinian Revolution" in 2014, in which she said: "With mainstream Zionist-led media outlets... resistance is presented as an act of terrorism".
 Any peace talks, in her opinion, are a "strengthening of the colonial project".
 Bouattia attracted criticism for appearing to suggest that non-violent resistance to Israeli occupation is a limited option.

-In January 2017, Al Jazeera broadcast footage purporting to show that the UJS (Union of Jewish Students) and the Israeli Embassy in London were involved in a campaign to discredit Bouattia with claims of antisemitism and of seeking to block her election and, later, attempting to remove her.
+In January 2017, an Al Jazeera investigation found that the Union of Jewish Students (UJS) had received money from the Israeli embassy, had attempted to influence the NUS presidency election, and had worked to remove Bouattia once she was elected.

 The following month, an internal NUS inquiry concluded that Bouattia had made an antisemitic statement, although four other such claims were rejected.
 As she had expressed regret, the investigator said that Bouattia should not face any action so long as she apologised.

 Students' union disaffiliations

 In response to her election, students at Durham, Loughborough, Hull, Aberystwyth, Oxford, Cambridge, Manchester, Essex, York, King's College London, Nottingham, Leicester, Queen Mary University of London and Reading University began campaigning to disaffiliate from the NUS.

 On 9 May 2016 the University of Lincoln disaffiliated from the NUS.
 Within the same week, Newcastle University followed.
 Hull University disaffiliated on 24 May 2016, followed by Loughborough University on 7 June.
-However, Queen Mary, Nottingham, Oxford, Surrey, Exeter, Warwick, Cambridge and Durham universities voted to remain affiliated to the NUS.
+Queen Mary, Nottingham, Oxford, Surrey, Exeter, Warwick, Cambridge and Durham universities voted to remain affiliated to the NUS.